Microscopy Courses

 When: Annually in Spring

 Description: A comprehensive and intensive course in light microscopy for researchers in biology, medicine, and material sciences.
-This course provides a systematic and in-depth examination of the theory of image formation and application of video and digital methods for exploring subtle interactions between light and the specimen.
+This course provides a systematic and in-depth examination of the theory of image formation and the application of video and digital methods for exploring subtle interactions between light and the specimen.
 This course emphasizes the quantitative issues that are critical to the proper interpretation of images obtained with modern wide-field and confocal microscopes.
 This course is limited to 32 students.

-Website: http://www.mbl.edu/education/special-topics-courses/
+Website: https://www.mbl.edu/education/advanced-research-training-courses/course-offerings/analytical-and-quantitative-light-microscopy

 Where: Marine Biological Laboratory, Woods Hole, MA